rickdeck/DxO-One/README.md

 **2. Prepare DxO-ONE:**
 <details>
   <summary>1.
 Add autoexec.ash file to SD-card</summary>

-    A script on the SD-card will be executed on power-on of the camera and will redirect the USB-connection of the Lightning port to the microUSB (disabling Mass-Storage support on the microUSB port)
+   A script on the SD-card will be executed on power-on of the camera and will redirect the USB-connection of the Lightning port to the microUSB (disabling Mass-Storage support on the microUSB port).
+   The setting is permanent (the command only needs to be executed once), so to revert it again another command needs to be sent,

+   You can download both of them here: [Enable Lightning via microUSB]( https://github.com/rickdeck/DxO-One/blob/main/Autoexec%20Scripts/AndroidApp-Enable), [Disable Lightning via microUSB]( https://github.com/rickdeck/DxO-One/blob/main/Autoexec%20Scripts/AndroidApp-Disable )

     ```
+    # Enable Lightning via microUSB
     t dxo micro_usb_connected_toggle on
-    (empty)
+    t dxo iap2_toggle off

+    # Disable Lightning via microUSB (remove leading # to apply)
+    # t dxo micro_usb_connected_toggle off
+    # t dxo iap2_toggle auto
     ```

 </details>